|

 Option A - 50% Spouse

-- This benefit guarantees a monthly benefit and ,if eligible, state-sponsored
+- This benefit guarantees a monthly benefit and, if eligible, state-sponsored

-health insurance (assuming you and your
+health insurance (assuming your

 - This option will pay you a reduced benefit for your lifetime in